RX-M/web-public/self-study/ckad-mod-1/ckad-mod-1-content.md

 <!-- CKAD Self-Study Mod 1 -->

-# Basic Pods
+<h1> Basic Pods</h1>

 Pods are the atomic unit of deployment in Kubernetes and are made up of one or more containers in different arrays in a PodSpec:

-- Containers (required) - long running containers for applications, proxies, logging/monitoring sidecars, etc.
+<li>Containers (required) - long running containers for applications, proxies, logging/monitoring sidecars, etc.</li>
-- Init containers (optional) - bootstrapping containers that run once to bootstrap long running app containers
+<li>Init containers (optional) - bootstrapping containers that run once to bootstrap long running app containers</li>
-- Ephemeral containers (optional) - an alpha feature in Kubernetes, these containers can be added at runtime for ad hoc troubleshooting
+<li>Ephemeral containers (optional) - an alpha feature in Kubernetes, these containers can be added at runtime for ad hoc troubleshooting</li>

 A basic pod would contain a single container and could be created with yaml or imperatively: